Tom Sorell: Early life and education

 Sorell was born in Mexico City in 1951 to European migrants.
 The family moved to Vancouver, Canada in 1956 and to Montreal in 1961.
 He attended the High School of Montreal, entered McGill University in 1968, and graduated in 1972, when he won the Prince of Wales Gold Medal in philosophy.
 In 1973, he started the BPhil in Philosophy at Balliol College, Oxford.
 He was taught by John McDowell, Gareth Evans, John Mackie, and Simon Blackburn.
 Supervised by B.F.
-McGuinness, he wrote a thesis on the deep continuity between Wittgenstein’s Tractatus and his very late work, On Certainty.
+McGuinness, he wrote a thesis on the deep continuity between Wittgenstein's Tractatus and his very late work, On Certainty.
 After taking the BPhil, Sorell wrote a thesis under the supervision of David Pears expounding and defending a version of the causal theory of knowledge.
 He was awarded the Oxford DPhil in 1978.

 Teaching career

 Sorell held temporary lectureships at St. Anne's, Balliol, and Queen's Colleges in Oxford in the mid-1970s before joining the philosophy department at the Open University in 1979, working alongside Rosalind Hursthouse and Janet Radcliffe Richards.
 In 1992, he was appointed Reader in Philosophy at Essex University, and was promoted to Professor in 1996.
-From 2003-5 he acted as Co-Director of the Human Rights Centre at Essex.
+From 2003 to 2005 he acted as co-director of the Human Rights Centre at Essex.
 He moved to Birmingham University in 2006 as John Ferguson Professor of Global Ethics.
 In 2013 he became Professor of Politics and Philosophy at Warwick University, where he directs the Interdisciplinary Ethics Research Group.
-He was a Faculty Fellow in the Ethics and the Professions program at Harvard in 1996-7, and a visiting professor in philosophy at the Chinese University of Hong Kong in 2013.
+He was a Faculty Fellow in the Ethics and the Professions program at Harvard in 1996–7, and a visiting professor in philosophy at the Chinese University of Hong Kong in 2013.